f3-factory/F3com-data/auth/main.md

 # Auth
-The Auth class is used to authenticate against several storages.
+The Auth class is used to authenticate user credentials (username / password) against an access data list (stored in a database table, etc).

 Namespace: `\` <br>
 File location: `lib/auth.php`